Chasing Light in Lofoten: A Photographer's Story from Above the Arctic Circle

 Nusfjord is one of Norway's best-preserved 19th-century fishing villages.
 Wooden buildings painted in traditional reds and yellows, tucked into a sheltered bay between rock walls.
 Entry is 100 NOK (~$9.50), which includes the museum and cod liver oil factory.

-There were six other people in the entire village.
+Six other people in the entire village.
 In Reine, there would have been six hundred.

 Kvalvika Beach: The Hike That Pays